airbnb/zonify/docs/source/index.rst

   ``eips``
     List all Elastic IPs and DNS entries that map to them.

-The `--srv-singleton|--no-srv-singleton` options control creation of CNAMEs for singleton SRV records.
+The `--[no-]srv-singleton` options control creation of CNAMEs for singleton SRV records.
 They are enabled by default; but it can be useful to disable them for pre-processing the YAML and then adding them with ``normalize``.
+For
-For example:
+example:

 .. code-block:: bash